hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ##### Overview
 This library implements the Groth21 TSS-specific primitives.

-Two options are presented, while the first focus on usability from the client perspective, the second one proposes operations that are more atomic focusing on providing clients with the ability of concurrently handle the library's operation.
+Two options are presented, the first provides service-oriented approach with coarse-grain operations and focus on reducing the interactions from client's perspective.
+The second one proposes an object-oriented approach with fine-grain operations that are easier to concurrently call outside the library.

 ##### Constraints
 Once built, this library will depend on artifacts constructed in other repositories.